• About

 • 8 ounces rice, soba, or udon noodles

-• 2 bell peppers, julienned or thinly sliced
+• 2 red, yellow, or orange bell peppers, julienned or thinly sliced

 • 1 cucumber, julienned or thinly sliced